Why isn't Love Island on TV at 9pm tonight?

 - Sign up for the free RadioTimes.com newsletter

-ITV have taken the rather sensible decision to delay Thursday’s episode in order to avoid a clash with the England v Belgium World Cup match.
+ITV have taken the rather sensible decision to delay Tuesday’s episode in order to avoid a clash with the England v Columbia World Cup match.

-In order to avoid a crossover, and to prevent epic Wes and Laura-style arguments in households across the country, ITV2 have put Love Island back to 9.15pm.
+In order to avoid a crossover, ITV2 have put Love Island back to 9.30pm.

-Usual service will be resumed tomorrow, with Love Island returning to its 9pm home.
+Usual service will be resumed the following day, with Love Island returning to its 9pm home.